simoneSantoni/NLP-orgs-markets/tutorials/_2/README.md

 2. fetch the word vectors associated with target entities

-3. compute the distance between any two vectors (that is their semantic (dis-)similarity)
+3. compute the distance between any two vectors (that is, their semantic (dis-)similarity)

 4. visually represent cosine similarity scores concerning a set of